jhpyle/docassemble/_docs/api.md

 Body of response: empty.

+## <a name="fields"></a>Extract fields from a template file

+Description: Returns information about the field names used in a PDF, DOCX, or Markdown file.

+Path: `/api/fields`

+Method: [POST]

+Form data:
+ - `key`: the API key (optional if the API key is passed in an `X-API-Key` cookie or header).
+ - `format` (optional): the desired output format.
+The default is `json`, where the response to the request is a [JSON] data structure with information about the fields.
+The other option is `yaml`, in which case the response to the request is plain text containing a draft [`question`] in [YAML] format, which can be used as the starting point for how you might use the template in an interview.

+File data:
+ - `template`: a template file in PDF or DOCX format.

+Required privileges:
+- `admin` or
+- `developer`.

+Responses on failure:
+ - [403] "Access Denied" if the API key did not authenticate.
+ - [400] "Invalid output format" if the `format` is not `json` or `yaml`.
+ - [400] "File not included." if a file is not uploaded with the request.
+ - [400] "Invalid input format." if the file that is uploaded does not have the extension `.pdf` or `.docx`.
+ - [400] "No fields could be found." if the `format` is `yaml` and no fields could be detected in the file.

+Response on success: [200]

+Body of response: a [JSON] list of field information, or a [YAML] draft [`question`], depending on the requested `format`.

+The [JSON] output for the file [sample-form.pdf] looks like this:

+{% highlight javascript %}
+{
+  "default_values": {
+    "Apple Checkbox": "No",
+    "Orange Checkbox": "No",
+    "Pear Checkbox": "No",
+    "Toast Checkbox": "No",
+    "Your Name": "",
+    "Your Organization": ""
+  },
+  "fields": [
+    "Your Name",
+    "Your Organization",
+    "Apple Checkbox",
+    "Orange Checkbox",
+    "Pear Checkbox",
+    "Toast Checkbox"
+  ],
+  "locations": {
+    "Apple Checkbox": {
+      "box": [
+        72.1975,
+        580.914,
+        94.395,
+        600.593
+      ],
+      "page": 1
+    },
+    "Orange Checkbox": {
+      "box": [
+        72.1975,
+        555.494,
+        94.3951,
+        575.173
+      ],
+      "page": 1
+    },
+    "Pear Checkbox": {
+      "box": [
+        72.1975,
+        529.42,
+        94.3951,
+        549.099
+      ],
+      "page": 1
+    },
+    "Toast Checkbox": {
+      "box": [
+        72.1975,
+        505.025,
+        94.3951,
+        524.704
+      ],
+      "page": 1
+    },
+    "Your Name": {
+      "box": [
+        127.32,
+        652.84,
+        288.12,
+        677.44
+      ],
+      "page": 1
+    },
+    "Your Organization": {
+      "box": [
+        157.92,
+        627.4,
+        288.12,
+        652.0
+      ],
+      "page": 1
+    }
+  },
+  "types": {
+    "Apple Checkbox": "/Btn",
+    "Orange Checkbox": "/Btn",
+    "Pear Checkbox": "/Btn",
+    "Toast Checkbox": "/Btn",
+    "Your Name": "/Tx",
+    "Your Organization": "/Tx"
+  }
+}
+{% endhighlight %}

+The field "types" come from the PDF specification.
+Common values are `/Btn`, `/Tx`, and `/Sig`.

+The "locations" indicate the page number and bounding box of the fields.
+For "box" coordinates a, b, c, and d, the coordinates refer
+to:

+* a: lower-left corner, horizontal coordinate
+* b: lower-left corner, vertical coordinate
+* c: upper-right corner, horizontal coordinate
+* d: upper-right corner, vertical coordinate

+The coordinates are measured in "points" (there are 72 points in an inch).
+The "origin" for this coordinate system is the lower-left corner of the page.

+If no fields could be found, the [JSON] response will look like this:

+{% highlight javascript %}
+{
+  "fields": []
+}
+{% endhighlight %}

+If the file format of the template is DOCX, only "fields" will be returned.

+If the output `format` is `yaml`, the response will be like that of the [Get list of fields from PDF/DOCX template] utility.
+For example:

+{% highlight yaml %}
+---
+question: Here is your document.
+event: some_event
+attachment:
+  - name: sample-form
+    filename: sample-form
+    pdf template file: sample-form.pdf
+    fields:
+      - "Your Name": something
+      - "Your Organization": something
+      - "Apple Checkbox": No
+      - "Orange Checkbox": No
+      - "Pear Checkbox": No
+      - "Toast Checkbox": No
+---
+{% endhighlight %}

 ## <a name="privileges"></a>List available privileges

 Description: Returns a list of names of privileges that exist in the